How Long Should Your SaaS Trial Be?

 The key is turning those freebies into long-term business.

-We help a lot of SaaS companies convert more free sign-ups into paying customers.
+We've helped many SaaS companies convert free sign-ups into paying customers.
 Along the way, we’ve seen plenty of SaaS companies initially go wrong by offering too long a free trial.
 Fortunately, this can be fixed easily, resulting in a streamlined marketing funnel and more paying users.

-In our experience, 99% of B2B SaaS products should limit the trial to 14 days, max.
-(In a minute, we’ll get to the remaining 1% for which a longer trial period or a forever-free plan might make sense.)
+In our experience, 99% of B2B SaaS products should limit the trial to 14 days.
+(In a minute, we’ll get to the remaining 1%, where a longer trial period or a forever-free plan might make sense.)

-If you look at the usage statistics of free trial users, you’ll find the vast majority don’t take full advantage of your trial.
+If you look at the usage statistics of free trial users, you’ll find that most don’t take full advantage of your trial.
 Only a tiny minority will use your product for more than three days in a row during a trial.